Health and Safety

 If you wish to keep between 250kg and 2,000kg (net mass) you will need an explosives storage licence.
 The store will need to be separated from other buildings and places where the public have access and separation distances will apply.

-Guidance on storage and separation distances can be found on the HSE Explosives website.
+Guidance on storage and separation distances can be found on the HSE Explosives website (opens in a new tab).

 Apply